Violent Tornadoes Cause Catastrophic Damage In Missouri, Killing At Least 3

 The National Weather Service confirmed that Missouri's capital, Jefferson City, was hit by a "violent tornado."
 The tornado prompted an unrelenting stream of 911 calls, with some reporting serious injuries.

-At least three people were killed earlier in Joplin, in the southwest of the state.
+At least three people were killed earlier outside Joplin, in the southwest of the state.

 In Jefferson City, multiple buildings were damaged, including a large apartment complex.
 Local media reported that emergency crews in Jefferson City were attempting to rescue people trapped in buildings, but downed power lines were making rescue difficult.